-I know, broiled blue cheese tomatoes are not a new concept, but they were new to me until recently.
-I mean, I love blue cheese, I love tomatoes, why had I not considered this combination before?
-Sometimes I wonder about myself.
-Seriously, I wonder…
+I know, broiled tomatoes with blue cheese are not a new concept, but they were new to me until recently.
+I mean, I love blue cheese, I love tomatoes, but I had never pieced them together.
+Sometimes I wonder about myself….

 Discovering Broiled Blue Cheese Tomatoes with Grandma

 Anyway, she has a dining room in her community where you can sit and order dinner and be waited on.
-Broiled blue cheese tomatoes were offered as a side dish, so I though “yum.”
-And I was right.
+Broiled blue cheese tomatoes were offered as a side dish, so I went for it.
 These things were so good.
-Again, why had I not thought about this before?
-Oh well, I know about them now.
-When I got home, I decided I needed to make these broiled blue cheese tomatoes, and so here we are.

 - 1 tsp. sugar

-Drizzle lightly with olive oil (maybe 1/8 tsp each) and put under the broiler until bubbling and just starting to brown.
+Drizzle lightly with olive oil and put under the broiler until bubbling and just starting to brown.